Chaplaincy Centre, Edinburgh University, 1 Bristo Sq, Edinburgh EH8 9AL. 21st Oct to 7th Nov, 2019

 As the Chaplaincy Centre was a quiet space I used QR codes and web links on cards next to paintings to more info and, in some cases, online videos with subtitles.

-I have a mini version of the Medical Inspirations exhibition including new sketches of pioneering doctor and surgeon Elsie Inglis, now on until 16th Nov 2022, opposite The Home of Irresistible Art, Living Memory Association, Wee Hub, Ocean Terminal, Leith.
+I have a mini version of the Medical Inspirations exhibition including new sketches of pioneering doctor and surgeon Elsie Inglis, included in The Home of Irresistible Art, Living Memory Association, Wee Hub, Ocean Terminal, Leith.
 Open 11am to 4pm every day.
-It doesn't include The Book of Skulls paintings but they will be shown from Jan 8th 2023 at The Home of Irresistible Art.
+It doesn't include The Book of Skulls paintings but they will be shown from 1st Feb 2023 at The Home of Irresistible Art.